 Another good way to determine this would be with a BPM simulation.
 When you specify the workload for each workstep, simulation results should be able to tell you whether or not there’s a bottleneck and where it exists.

 How to identify system-based bottlenecks

-Look through your logs and internal data to see if there are processes left incomplete.
+Proper bottleneck analysis requires you to look through your logs and internal data to see if there are processes left incomplete.
 If the process is waiting on a person – a sign-off, for example – then it is a performer-based bottleneck.

 If the process is delayed due to an uploading error, slow system, or other technology-related cause, it’s a system-based bottleneck.
 A good indication of a system-based bottleneck is frequent user complaints about certain programs or systems.

 Other obvious signs of bottlenecks might include:

 - Long wait times – For example, work is delayed because someone is waiting for a product, a report, or more information